vtonu/MathRelationship_2/README.md

 # MathRelationship_2

- A simple html, css, js project to showcase my relationship with math.
+A simple HTML, CSS, JS Project for my Math Class

  _Why did the frontend developer break up with their calculator?
 They said, "I can't handle relationships that don't have a smooth loading transition." - ChatGPT_